-Woman found unresponsive in vehicle dies at hospital, Hampton Police investigate
+Hampton man faces life in prison after murdering a woman

-HAMPTON, Va. – Police are investigating a death that happened on Friday.
+HAMPTON, Va. – Joseph Dunston was in Hampton Circuit Court on January 22 for his sentencing after being charged with one count of murder and abduction.

-At 8:25 p.m., police dispatchers got a call about to a possible assault happening inside a vehicle in the area of Kecoughtan Road.
+At 8:25 p.m., on April 24, 2017, police dispatchers got a call about to a possible assault happening inside a vehicle in the area of Kecoughtan Road.

-A motorist began following the vehicle in an effort to update police as to the location of the vehicle but the motorist lost sight of the vehicle, according to police.
+A driver began following the vehicle in an effort to update police as to the location of the vehicle but the motorist lost sight of the vehicle, according to police.

 A description of the suspect vehicle was provided to dispatch and officers flooded the area in an attempt to locate the vehicle.